 Some of my preschoolers were very deliberate in how to stamped their snowballs.
 They didn’t want them to overlap.

 Some of my toddlers were less deliberate about the placement of their snowballs and overlapped them or created a big snowy blob.
 My own toddler loved the muffled pounding sound the cork made as he stamped.
 Pretty soon, all the toddlers were pounding in unison, it seemed.
-It was winter process art turned winter musical art!
-Gott’a love the multiple sensory art!

 We allowed out snowballs artwork to dry overnight and then returned to them the next preschool day.

-We added a bunch of liquid school glue (working that hand strength) and then sprinkled our paintings with Sparkling Snow.
-The kind used in those pretty Miniature Winter Train Village Sets
+We added a bunch of liquid school glue (working that hand and finger strength in those small muscles) and then sprinkled our paintings with sparkling snow.
+The kind used in those pretty miniature winter train village sets.
+It sparkles like glitter and is chunky like real snow.

 I did challenge some of my older preschoolers to squeeze the glue around the snowballs.
-This worked their coordination and control, but not all my preschoolers chose that approach, which is ok, too.
+This worked their hand eye coordination and control, but not all my preschoolers chose that approach, which is ok, too.

 Look at the concentration the above student has as he squeezes the glue bottle and tries to navigate the threads of glue in and around the snowballs.
 He just turned three two months ago.
-This process is very reminiscent of my fine motor journals.

 The preschoolers worked that pincer grasp again when they sprinkled the snow onto their paintings.
 We ended up running out of sparkly snow in my older class so we had to substitute it with course, iridescent glitter, but the effect was not quite the same.